rohithzoro420-design/SPRING_BOOT/README.md

 - Add resilience (timeouts/circuit breaker) around the `CatalogClient` HTTP calls
 - Add authentication if this moves beyond a local demo
 - Write integration tests that spin up both services (e.g. with Testcontainers or WireMock for Server 1)

-## License

-Add a license of your choice (MIT is a common default for demo projects).